-An original path to the summit, with the most height gain.
+An original path to the summit, the Watkin Path has the most height gain.
 A scenic walk through old quarry and mine workings on a good path.
-Much steeper as height is gained and the final ascent on Snowdon’s SE slopes is steep and loose in places...
+Much steeper as height is gained and the final ascent on Snowdon’s SE slopes is steep and loose in places.

 Park appropriately in the Snowdonia National Park car park at Pont Bethania.
 There are public toilets and pay and display machines here.
 You may notice signs to the local Caffi Gwynant, in a converted chapel on the opposite side of the road.
 An excellent place for tea and cake (or more!) on your return.